Query an Azure Cosmos DB container

-DeviceId, this query will filter to a single physical partition.
+DeviceId, this query filters to a single physical partition.

 SELECT * FROM c WHERE c.DeviceId = 'XMS-0001'

-As with the earlier example, this query will also filter to a single partition.
-Adding the additional filter on
+As with the earlier example, this query also filters to a single partition.
+Adding the filter on

 SELECT * FROM c WHERE c.DeviceId = 'XMS-0001' AND c.Location = 'Seattle'

 Here's a query that has a range filter on the partition key and won't be scoped to a single physical partition.
 In order to be an in-partition query, the query must have an equality filter that includes the partition key: